mirkadev/global-console-logger/README.md

 ## Description

-Use winston logger as native console.log.
+Use winston logger as native console methods.
 You shouldn't have winston logger in your packages.

 ## How use

 You should import this `global-console-logger` package only one time in your project.

-Then just use your lovely `console.log`, `console.info`, `console.warn`, `console.error`.
+Then just use your lovely `console.info`, `console.warn`, `console.error`.

 ```typescript
 const logger = require('logger');